lwf/puppet-remote_file/README.md

 Currently only http, https, and file URI sources are supported by the default ruby provider.

-Ruby versions older than 1.9 are not supported due to lack of certain features.

 ## License

 Apache License Version 2.0